November 15, 2024

 We will now discuss 5 milestones and market events in cryptocurrency.

 The Inception of Bitcoin (2008-2010): The inception of Bitcoin between 2008 and 2010 laid the cornerstone for the cryptocurrency movement.
-It began with the publication of Satoshi Nakamoto’s whitepaper, “Bitcoin: A Peer-to-Peer Electronic Cash System,” which introduced a decentralized digital currency and the underlying blockchain technology.
+It began with the publication of Satoshi Nakamoto’s whitepaper, “Bitcoin: A Peer-to-Peer Electronic Cash System,” which introduced a decentralized digital currency and the underlying technology.
 The first Bitcoin software was released to the public in 2009, allowing the mining of the first block, known as the genesis block.
 The early years also saw the first documented commercial transaction with Bitcoin when a programmer purchased two pizzas for 10,000 BTC, highlighting the currency’s potential for real-world use.

 Market Growth and First Price Surge (2010-2014): Between 2010 and 2014, Bitcoin gained traction and value, experiencing its first significant price surge, particularly in 2011 when it reached parity with the US dollar and later hit $31.
 This period was also marked by increased media attention, which further fueled interest and adoption.
 The establishment of the Bitcoin Foundation in 2012 aimed to standardize, protect, and promote Bitcoin.
 Additionally, this era saw the birth of notable altcoins like Litecoin, introduced as the ‘silver to Bitcoin’s gold,’ and Ripple, which aimed to facilitate cross-border payments for banks.